colintbowers/ForecastEval.jl/README.md

 A keyword signature for `mcs` is also provided and it is anticipated that most users will interact with the test in this way.
 Please type `?mcs` at the REPL for more information.

-Note, the `MCSBootLowRAM` uses a different algorithm to `MCSBoot` that has roughly half the RAM requirements but takes twice as long to run (although I have not tested this extensively).
+The `MCSBootLowRAM` uses a different algorithm to `MCSBoot` that has roughly half the RAM requirements but takes twice as long to run.
+Note that the `MCSBootLowRAM` results are not guaranteed to be identical to those of `MCSBoot`.
 The vast majority of users will want to use `MCSBoot`, since `MCSBootLowRAM` doesn't allow many additional forecast models to be included (RAM requirements go up by a power law in the number of models, not linearly).
 I would be very receptive to any pull requests that are able to speed up the run-time of `MCSBootLowRAM`.
 The essential difference between the two algorithms is that `MCSBoot` wastes additional RAM but with the benefit of being able to perform `mean` computations on matrices in column-major order.